Can You Trust Fake Meat? Here’s Why Vegan Food Isn’t “Just Another Fad”

 The climate problem is the proverbial elephant in the room when it comes to meat-based diets.
 When this was being written, Bill Gates and other world leaders were meeting in Davos to examine ways to lessen the impact of the climate issue.

 Besides, they have company.
 As the Dutch government just realized that the EU would not be able to achieve its anticipated climate targets without reducing meat production, it has shut down a number of cattle farms.
-There are 57 percent more greenhouse gas emissions from than from any other agricultural source.
+There are 57 percent more greenhouse gas emissions from livestock than from any other agricultural source.
 Meat substitutes, which generate far less greenhouse gas emissions, should be discussed as part of any solution to the climate issue.

 Vegan alternatives to meat are the most practical and productive climate investment.
 Putting money into plant-based meats is four times more successful than putting money into green buildings, according to a new research. and 11 times more efficient than electric cars.